Gliffy.com mindmap tool: www.Gliffy.com

 Benefits: Another highly intelligent and free website.
 It was actually really fun to use because it worked properly and easily!
 Wonderful for someone who's never uploaded (or even downloaded) a video before in my life.
 The films have a clean look, too.

-Challenges: I believe the free version is not embeddible, but oh well.
-It takes about 45 minutes for the program to make the video all shiny and usable online, but that's no problem if you have something else to do.
+Challenges: It takes about 45 minutes for the program to make the very short video (couple minutes) all shiny and usable online, but that's no problem if you have something else to do.

 Back last week when I had some time for this sort of thing I was exploring film editing web 2.0 tools.
-I had taken a beautiful tiny video of some lovely high-river-level Spring waterfalls around here but had filmed some people, not realizing I was actually going to successfully upload a video to the web next day!
+I had taken a beautiful tiny video of some lovely high-river-level Spring waterfalls around here but had filmed some people, not realizing I was actually going to successfully upload a video to the web next day and make them public!
 And I couldn't find any free editing tools.
 Then a magical thing happened after about 2 hours (don't worry, I was doing other things, too, having a good time): I actually found what I was looking for!
-Turns out there's this new, free program called Windows Essentials, and it has a video editor inside it!
+Turns out there's this program called Windows Essentials, and it has a video editor inside it!
 And it's another free web 2.0 tool from Windows!
 What's the world coming to?
-I can't find it in my computer now so I will describe the film editing tool and download the whole thing again later.
+It must be downloaded; I found it at the URL above.

-The film tool is brilliant.
+Benefits: The film tool is brilliant.
 Simply upload your video (easy), clip the end and the beginning (easy) and even take stuff out of the middle (still easy!)!!!
 I was absolutely enchanted.
 I highly recommend this app.
 Help worked like it was supposed to.
 And get this: NO CHALLENGES!!!
+All was described well and accurately.
 Just make sure you find the Save tool before you exit the program.

 Website from Wix.com: (www.Wix.com) You are in the example!

-builder that I enjoy working with very much.
-Once I got used to the rules it became a very comfortable tool to use.
-Most of its web-building tools were standard; i.e., I had learned to use them before elsewhere.
+Benefits: Wix.com has become my go-to website builder for its bright colors, gorgeous backgrounds and videos, free images, and ease of use.
+It has been working beautifully.
+Wix is free!
+I like this web builder very, very much.
+Once I got used to the ground rules it became a comfortable tool to use.
+Most of its web-building tools were standard; I had already learned them before elsewhere.
 I have found the possibilities are pretty much limited to my imagination!
-They save some of the best features for the paid website tool, but I do not find myself missing them very much!
+They save some of the best features for the paid website tool, but there is so much that is free there is no problem.
+The paid-for services are wonderfull, too.
 They even have a responsive Help section with real helpers!
 A wonderful, generous Web 2.0 tool.

 Challenges: The challenges have not been many.
 It took awhile to learn the site builder, but that would be true anywhere.
 Actually, the Single Post sub-page that comes with the built-in blog doesn't make sense to me except to showcase the single most excellent blog; this could be wonderful in a classroom setting but took me ages to figure out.
-The Help menu could be a lot more detail-oriented and the word processing tool could be very much more responsive and consistent in terms of default settings and letting them stay default.
-The images library shares images with other Wix.com web sites so can fill up quickly.
+The Help menu could be a lot more detailed but WIX has been wonderful.

 Having said all that, I am profoundly grateful for the Wix.com website builder.
 I have enjoyed using it tremendously!

 Challenges: Blog language is a world unto itself.
 I don't quite have all the terms down yet - like "RSS feed" - and it would be refreshing to have them defined.
 Having said that, there have been two real challenges: 1) the mechanics of keeping the blog on the web page properly.
-On the other hand, the Wix internal programming is doing a really good job of helping make sure that happens! and 2) it's still confusing to me how to access the blog from editing my web page, but I'm figuring out to click on the blog and a menu will appear!
+On the other hand, the Wix internal programming is doing a really good job of helping make sure that happens! and 2) it's still confusing to me how to access the blog from editing my web page, but WIX keeps on making it work anyway!

-Click on the map to see the class map, Where in the World are We?
+Click to see the class map, Where in the World are We?